justinmahar/SublimeCSAutocompletePlus/README.md

 ### User Settings

-These settings are accessible via `Preferences -> Settings &mdash; User`.
+These settings are accessible via `Preferences -> Settings — User`.

 #### Customizing Autocomplete Trigger

 * `auto_complete_triggers` &mdash; Characters that trigger the autocomplete menu.

   - Sublime allows for context-specific triggers for the autocompletion menus.
 This allows the menu to show as soon as `.` or `@` are pressed, which are enabled by default.
-To customize these, open `Preferences -> Settings &mdash; User` and use the following to make the desired changes:
+To customize these, open `Preferences -> Settings — User` and use the following to make the desired changes:

 ```
 		"auto_complete_triggers":